Nonprofit operations, civic leadership, and community service.

 CM

 Certified Manager.
 Issued by the Institute of Certified Professional Managers.
-Validates knowledge and skills in planning, organizing, leading, and controlling across management functions.
+Validates knowledge and skills in planning, organizing, leading, and controlling.

 Resilience-Building Leadership Professional Trainer.
 Issued by the RBLP Certification Commission.
-Recognizes expertise in teaching and developing resilience-based leadership practices.
+Recognizes expertise in teaching resilience-based leadership practices.

 CHRC